 The ammonite group evolved during the Devonian period, named after the county, Devon in England.
 The first major blow to the ammonite group was during the Frasnian stage.
 The Kellwasser event, close to the Frasnian – Fammenian boundary (375 mill yrs ago) and often referred to as the ‘Devonian extinction/Ammonite extinction’ event.
-Later in the period, again in the Famennian stage another event saw the demise of not only marine life, the Hangenberg event affected marine and land environments.
+Later in the period, again in the Famennian stage, another event saw the demise of not only marine life, but the Hangenberg event also affected marine and land environments.

-The ammonites became so diverse after the initial Ammonite extinction in the Frasnian stage, due to the lack of competition perhaps, they filled the oceans and ranged globally.
+Ammonites became so diverse after the initial Ammonite extinction in the Frasnian stage, due to the lack of competition perhaps, they filled the oceans and ranged globally.
 Interestingly palaeontologists and geologist found the ammonite a useful aid for dating rock strata, rather than the other way around, this primarily due to the proliferation of ammonites.
 It wasn’t always so, in the early days of the science of Stratigraphy.
-William Smith and John Hutton (both scholars equally termed the father of modern day geology, at various times), noted in the late eighteen century, as they studied the geology of Britain, the importance of the inclusions of fossils in the rock layers.
-Over the last two centuries many same type ammonites have been found in the rock formations of several continents, thus it has transpired rather than date the rock, then date the fossils contained therein, the fossils have come to define the date of each rock layer, making identification of the age of rock layers expedient for modern day geologists and historically aiding the formulation of tectonic plate movements.
+William Smith and John Hutton (both scholars equally termed the father of modern-day geology, at various times), noted in the late eighteen century, as they studied the geology of Britain, the importance of the inclusions of fossils in the rock layers.
+Over the last two centuries many same type ammonites have been found in the rock formations of several continents, thus it has transpired rather than date the rock, then date the fossils contained therein, the fossils have come to define the date of each rock layer, making identification of the age of rock layers expedient for modern-day geologists and historically aiding the formulation of tectonic plate movements.

-After the Devonian extinction event the Permian period erupted with more bad news for the ammonite population.
+After the Devonian extinction event, the Permian period erupted with more bad news for the ammonite population.
 In this period two major extinction events are noted, firstly ‘Olsens Gap’ (around 270 - 260 mill yrs ago), it has been difficult to ascertain exactly how long the gap occurred being close to the second major event and so theorist have accessed that more than one event rolled over millions of years, as pulses, these pulses continue through the period several times through the fossil record.
 An even greater mass Ammonite extinction took place extinguishing almost all the Ammonites, including the goniatites.
 The ‘Great Permian Extinction’ signalled the end of other life forms including the trilobites, a major invertebrate group.
 The event was almost for life on our planet, a total extinction event, approximately 96% of marine life, 83% of genera became extinct.
 A deteriorating climate, anoxic oceans, with possible impact and volcanic events which over millions of years contributed to the catastrophe.
 It is estimated it took up to 30 million years for life on earth to recover from this apocalyptical period.
-However the great survivor ammonites did survive along with brachiopods and nautiluses and of course the reptiles along with several other groups.
+However, the great survivor ammonites did survive along with brachiopods and nautiluses and of course the reptiles along with several other groups.
 Some of the main ammonite groups to survive are the Ceratitina and Phylloceratina which prospered and diversified through the Triassic period.